hewhomust/potential-chainsaw/README.md

 Week 7 - Planning and research.
 Learn more about the fields we are working in and the market we are creating the project for, such as variables for the political spectrum matrix and social groups who have interests in political matters.

 Week 8 - Digital interactive prototype.
 Design a prototype with a full featured front end, and little or no backend, for the purpose testing.
 This might be done in invision, or as a simple web app in html, css, and javascript.
+We will begin a steady process of constructing the website and backend staring this week, leaving front end design elements to be tested in future weeks before implementation.

 Week 9 - Testing.
-Perform user tests and heuristics to see where our application needs refining.
+Perform user tests and heuristics to see where our application needs refining and if our compass rating system is consistent with personal beliefs.

 Week 10 - Interim.
 Design a second version, and get feedback.